Specialist Vape Retailers are a specific class of retailer that are exempt from some of the restrictions that apply to

 From 11 August 2021, a retailer that sells vaping products from a fixed permanent structure and has at least 60 percent of its total sales from its retail premises from vaping products may apply to the Vaping Regulatory Authority for approval to be a Specialist Vape Retailer.

-The sales threshold relates only to the retailer’s physical retail premises – there is no minimum requirement for sales through their website(s) but a specialist vape retailer must sell vaping products at retail via their approved internet site(s).
+The sales threshold relates only to the retailer’s physical retail premises – there is no minimum requirement for sales through their website(s) but a Specialist Vape Retailer must sell vaping products at retail price via their approved internet site(s).

 An online-only business cannot be a Specialist Vape Retailer as they do not have physical retail premises.
 However, online-only businesses may operate as wholesale distributors of vaping products, provided they do not sell direct to the public.

-There will be a fee for applications to become a specialist vape retailer, and a separate fee for each approved vaping premises and each approved internet site that is assessed as part of an application.
+There is a fee for applications to become a Specialist Vape Retailer, and a separate fee for each approved vaping premises and each approved internet site that is assessed as part of an application.

-All applications will be considered by the Authority on a case-by-case basis.
+All applications are considered by the Authority on a case-by-case basis.

 If the retailer’s sales from vaping products are less than 70 percent of the total sales from its retail premises, the Vaping Regulatory Authority will take into consideration the location(s) of the premises and the population(s) served by the retailer when considering the application.

 Any retail premises specified in the application that meet the prescribed criteria will be treated as approved vaping premises, and any websites specified by the retailer will be approved Internet sites, provided the retailer sells vaping products from the website.